CladernyJorn/VLM4VLA/README.md

 The test scripts above will create a results folder for each training-step checkpoint under the `base_path`, containing the task success rates for different action‑chunk lengths.
 For CALVIN, multi‑GPU testing is supported (by adjusting the number of GPUs).
 For Simpler and LIBERO, only single‑GPU testing is supported.

-#### **Checkpoints**

-To facilitate reproducibility, we plan to release all checkpoints for each version of VLM4VLA.
-Since the paper evaluates multiple VLMs as backbones, we are still working on organizing the corresponding resources.

 ## Acknowledgement